-21. The Safeguarding Curriculum
+24. The Safeguarding Curriculum

 The school will ensure it has a curriculum map which sets out how to help children keep themselves safe from harm.
-This will include messages which are taught through the Relationships education, relationships and sex education (RSE) and health education (compulsory from September 2020) and PSHE curriculum, alongside standalone pieces of work and messages delivered through other curriculum areas.
+This will include messages which are taught through the Relationships education, relationships and sex education (RSE) and health education and PSHE curriculum, alongside standalone pieces of work and messages delivered through other curriculum areas, as part of a broad and balanced curriculum.
 Children will be provided with age appropriate skills, knowledge and understanding to help them recognise and respond to issues such as consent and healthy relationships.
 Children will be supported to develop their understanding, at the appropriate age, of risks including: when using technology, the internet, and risks associated with grooming and radicalisation, gang and criminal exploitation and misusing drugs and alcohol.
+The curriculum will include specific sequenced lessons to address sexual harassment, online abuse, sexual violence and issues of consent in an age and stage appropriate way.
+Our school recognises that a one size fits all approach may not be appropriate for all children, and a more personalised approach for more vulnerable children, victims of abuse and some SEND children may be necessary.
 Children will also learn about the wider safeguarding curriculum which for children would include road safety, anti-bullying and know how to seek support when needed.
 The school will ensure the curriculum promotes an understanding of the values needed to live within a democratic society including the rule of law, and individual liberty.
 It will promote tolerance and respect for all faiths (and those of no faith), races, genders, ages, disability and sexual orientations.

-22. Safeguarding Children who attend Off-site Alternative Provision
+25. Safeguarding Children who attend Off-site Alternative Provision

 When identifying that a child would benefit from attending off site provision, our school will undertake an assessment to determine that this placement is in the best interests of the child.
 We will ensure that the provision identified is suitable to meet the needs of that child.
 The school will retain responsibility for the safeguarding of any pupils we place in off-site provision.
-The school will undertake appropriate quality assurance checks to ensure that it is a safe place for the child to attend.
+The school will undertake appropriate quality assurance checks to ensure that it is a safe place for the child to attend and will draw upon the specific guidance in the Schools' Safeguarding Handbook relating to this.
 The school will obtain written confirmation from the provider that the appropriate safeguarding checks have been carried out in respect of individuals working at the establishment.
 The school will have a formal agreement with the alternative provision and parent/carer regarding when the pupil should attend and what procedures that will be followed should the child not attend the placement.
 The school will ensure it seeks the views of the young people at off-site provision to ensure they feel happy and safe.
+When commissioning places at alternative provision, the school will pay due regard to Alternative provision - DfE Statutory Guidance and Education for children with health needs who cannot attend school - DfE Statutory Guidance.